 3. The Orange Order often marches through Catholic areas.
 See this for why those parades should not go through Catholic areas.

 4. The line about white sheets is borrowed from my favorite republican song, Time To Go by Black 47.
-In both that song and in this one, it’s referring to anti-Irish racism, although that would apply much more to the Tories than to Labour in my opinion.
-White sheets is a reference to the KKK.
+In both that song and in this one, it’s referring to anti-Irish racism, although that accusation would stick much more to the Tories than to Labour in my opinion.
+White sheets is a reference to the KKK- the idea is that the anti-Irish racism is similar to white supremacy.

 **5. 59% of this version is me, 41% is the original.